Doctor of Pharmacy (PharmD) Admission Requirements

 Edmonton, AB T6G 2M7

-Note - if you are a practicing pharmacist, you can apply to the PharmD for Practicing Pharmacists program.
+Note: if you are a practising pharmacist, you can apply to the PharmD for Practicing Pharmacists program.

 Indigenous Applicants

-The Faculty of Pharmacy and Pharmaceutical Sciences may provide one position to an Indigenous applicant, over the regular quota of 130 students.
+The Faculty of Pharmacy and Pharmaceutical Sciences may provide one position to an Indigenous applicant, over the regular quota.
 Students who are of Indigenous ancestry within the meaning of the Constitution Act, 1982, Section 35(2) will be considered in this category (University of Alberta Calendar - General Information).
 Proof of Indigenous status, to be provided as part of the application for admission, is required for consideration of this position.

-Candidates will be subject to admission as outlined in University of Alberta Calendar - PharmD and to approval by the Faculty of Pharmacy and Pharmaceutical Sciences Admissions Committee.
-If there are no qualified Indigenous students in any given year, this position will not be allocated to other applicants.
+Candidates will be subject to admission as outlined in University of Alberta Calendar - PharmD and to approval by the Faculty of Pharmacy and Pharmaceutical Sciences admissions committee.
+If there are no qualified students who identify as Indigenous in any given year, this position will not be allocated to other applicants.

-Indigenous student applicants should contact the First Peoples' House, for individual counseling and career planning.
+Applicants who identify as Indigenous should contact the First Peoples' House, for individual counselling and career planning.

 Additional Information